backube/volsync/docs/usage/kopia/multi-tenancy.rst

 Simplified Multi-Tenancy with Namespace-Only Hostnames
 -------------------------------------------------------

-VolSync's hostname generation now uses **namespace-only identification**, providing simplified multi-tenant isolation by:
+VolSync's hostname generation uses **namespace-only identification** by design, providing simplified multi-tenant isolation:

-- **Single hostname per namespace**: All PVCs in a namespace share the same hostname identity
+- **Hostname = Namespace**: The hostname is ALWAYS just the namespace name (unless explicitly customized)
+- **Username = ReplicationSource/ReplicationDestination name**: By default, the username is derived from the object name
+- **Unique identity guaranteed**: Since Kubernetes prevents duplicate object names in a namespace, the combination of namespace (hostname) + object name (username) is always unique
-- **Clear tenant boundaries**: Each namespace represents a distinct tenant with its own hostname
+- **Clear tenant boundaries**: Each namespace represents a distinct tenant with a single hostname
-- **Simplified access control**: Repository administrators can implement namespace-based policies easily
-- **Predictable behavior**: Hostname is always just the namespace name, regardless of PVC names
-- **No naming conflicts**: Each namespace has a unique hostname, eliminating PVC-based collisions

-When multiple clients connect to the same repository with different identities, Kopia can:
+- **Multi-source support**: Multiple ReplicationSources in the same namespace share the hostname but have different usernames
+- **No collision risk**: There's no security issue or collision risk because Kubernetes enforces unique object names

+This design enables powerful multi-tenancy features:

+- **Namespace as tenant boundary**: All backups from a namespace share the same hostname, representing a logical tenant
-- Maintain separate snapshot histories per tenant (namespace)
+- **Per-source isolation**: Each ReplicationSource has its own username, maintaining separate snapshot histories
-- Apply different retention policies based on namespace patterns
+- **Repository-level policies**: Administrators can apply retention policies based on namespace (hostname) patterns
-- Prevent conflicts during concurrent operations across tenants
+- **No collision possible**: Even with shared hostnames, unique usernames prevent any conflicts
-- Enable namespace-based repository access control
+- **Simplified access control**: Control repository access at the namespace level

 Understanding identity generation
 ---------------------------------

 VolSync automatically generates usernames and hostnames based on your Kubernetes resources.
+This is an intentional design that leverages Kubernetes' built-in uniqueness guarantees:

-The generation logic prioritizes user customization while providing simple, predictable defaults.
-The hostname is always just the namespace name (unless customized), making multi-tenancy straightforward.
+**Key Design Principle**: The hostname is ALWAYS just the namespace name (unless explicitly customized).
+This is not a limitation but a deliberate design choice that simplifies multi-tenancy and ensures predictable behavior.

 Username generation logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~